kl2karpenko/BA_FE_1/JS/1-start/practical-tasks/recursion-reference.md

 ## 5 task

-Create function that will create new array with a pull numbers from and to given numbers, !important: it should check if the numbers is right (from has to be less that to)
+Create function that will create new array with a pull numbers from and to given numbers with the given interval, !important: it should check if the numbers is right (from has to be less that to)

 ```
-function createRangeArrayWithNumbers(from, to) {
+function createRangeArrayWithNumbers(from, to, interval) {
     // some code
 }

 createRangeArrayWithNumbers(2, 2) // false ( from has to be less that to )
-createRangeArrayWithNumbers(2, 5) // [2, 3, 4, 5]
+createRangeArrayWithNumbers(2, 5, 1) // [2, 3, 4, 5]
-createRangeArrayWithNumbers(-1, 3) // [-1, 0, 1, 2, 3]
+createRangeArrayWithNumbers(-1, 3, 2) // [-1, 1, 3]
 ```

 ## 6 task